janikhans/thepartsninja/README.md

 ## Contact

 If you need to get a hold of Janik, please email janik.knittle@gmail.com.
-But realistically if you're looking at this, you're probably a special person anyways and should either ask or have Janik's phone number anyways.
+But realistically if you're looking at this, you're probably someone special and should have Janik's phone number anyways.

 # Go 'git r' dun!